 Aside from using add-ons to add new libraries of content or new features, you can also rely on customized builds.
 These bring a selection of add-ons that are installed all at once.
 In addition, they can change Kodi’s interface accordingly, and present those add-ons in a different manner.

-You can also take a look at our recently published overview of the best Kodi builds.
+You can take a look at our recently published overview of the best Kodi builds.
 Some of them are more specialized than others, making us sure you’ll find something of use.

 Install Kodi on Linux: Maintenance Steps